-Wisconsin Senate approves bill to curb incoming Democrats' power
+Wisconsin Republicans pass bill to curb incoming Democrats' power

 This year, Republicans in North Carolina are rushing to pass a new voter identification law before they lose their veto-proof majority in January.

-Reporting by Joseph Ax and Brendan O'Brien; Additional reporting by Rich McKay and Jonathan Allen; Editing by Scott Malone and Frances Kerry
+Reporting by Joseph Ax in New York and Brendan O'Brien in Milwaukee; Additional reporting by Rich McKay and Jonathan Allen; Editing by Scott Malone, Frances Kerry and David Gregorio